carfew/carfew/README.md

 The route will destroy the user's JWT token removing authorization to create and delete rides and interact with their communities.

 The user will be routed back to the root route.

-## API Integration - What APIs are we using? 💻 📡
-- Google Places for accurate location search.
-- Google Directions to get distance and directions between the origin and the destination.
-- Google Maps to render the map so that the user can visualize their ride.

-## Running 🏃
-If you would like to see the current, live version of Carfew, simply visit https://www.carfew.app/.

-If you would like to run the app on your local server, you can fork and/or clone the repo.
-From the root route, type 'npm run starter' and the 'npm run dev' to build the react app.

-Every subsequent time that you run the app without pulling updated code you can simply run 'npm run start'.

-If you pull updated code from the master branch, please use 'npm run dev' so that you re-build the react app again.

-## Testing 📝
-We used Mocha and Chai for testing.
-Tests are stored in 'tests/' directory.

-To run tests for this project, clone the project and then type the command 'npm test' or 'mocha' into your console from the project root folder.

 ## Additional Contact Info ☎